onnx/onnx/docs/docsgen/source/technical/float8.rst

 does not suffer too much.

 `FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`_
-from NVIDIA introduces two types following
-`IEEE specifciations <https://en.wikipedia.org/wiki/IEEE_754>`_.
+from NVIDIA, Intel and ARM introduces two types following `IEEE specifciations <https://en.wikipedia.org/wiki/IEEE_754>`_.
 First one is E4M3, 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
 Second one is E5M2, 1 bit for the sign,